evorhard/EvorBrain/README.md

 integration, migration system, and all data models implemented.
 The UI foundation is complete with theme system and responsive design.
 All Tauri IPC commands are implemented with full CRUD operations for Life Areas, Goals, Projects, Tasks, and Notes.
 A type-safe frontend API client is ready to use.
+Testing infrastructure has been significantly improved with 55+ passing tests for Life Area components, demonstrating the effectiveness of our factory pattern and API abstraction layer.
+Next
-Next up: implementing the actual UI functionality and state management.
+up: implementing the actual UI functionality and state management.

 ---